‘Avatar 2’ makes waves with $134 million domestic debut

 By the end of Friday, “Avatar: The Way of Water” had already earned $53 million in the U.S. and Canada and $180.1 million globally, aided by a China release — the first major Hollywood release in the country since “Minions: The Rise of Gru” in August.
 It blows “Avatar’s” $26.7 million first day in 2009 out of the water, though that didn’t include Thursday previews.

+An estimated 66% of the $435 million opening weekend revenue came from worldwide 3D ticket sales.

+Travis Reid, CEO at 3D company RealD, set a “new benchmark for the current 3D marketplace.”

-Over $48.8 million of the global total came from IMAX screens alone (1,543 in 80 markets), the second biggest weekend ever for the company.
+Over $48.8 million of the global total came from IMAX screens alone (1,543 in 80 markets), the company’s second biggest weekend.

 “As excited as we are about these early results, we anticipate a long and successful run for ‘Avatar: The Way of Water,’” said Rich Gelfond, CEO of IMAX, in a statement.